- New York

 - North Carolina

-For recreational wreck divers, several historic shipwrecks loom beneath the surface and create an interesting underwater experiences in coastal locations and freshwater lakes.
+For recreational wreck divers, historic shipwrecks loom beneath the surface and create unforgettable experiences in coastal locations and freshwater lakes.

 From the Great Lakes to Guam and from the East to West coast, explore the USA’s maritime history at these marine sanctuary and national park locations.
 Remember to take only photos and leave the wreck sites completely intact.
 These vessels provide a window into the past and are best left undisturbed for everyone to experience.
 Check with local officials to determine if diving permits are required.

-About 1,660 square miles (2,672 km) of ocean and near-shore habitat off the southern California coast make up the Channel Islands National Marine Sanctuary.
+About 2,672 square kilometers of ocean and near-shore habitat off the southern California coast make up the Channel Islands National Marine Sanctuary.
 The maritime heritage here is vast with an inventory of more than 140 shipwrecks documented between 1853 and 1980; yet only 20 have been located.
 Weather conditions can change quickly in this area, a main factor for many of the shipwrecks among the islands.

 Underwater sights at Channel Islands National Marine Sanctuary

-Air and water temperatures that hover about 80 degrees Fahrenheit (27 Celsius) make Guam a popular destination for divers.
+Air and water temperatures that hover about 27 degrees Celsius make Guam a popular destination for divers.
 The War in the Pacific National Historical Park preserves this strategically located island and its importance in U.S. history.
-The period between the Pearl Harbor attacks in 1941 and subsequent Japanese occupation of Guam, followed by the U.S reinvasion in 1944 are the primary focus of the park.
+The period between the Pearl Harbor attacks in 1941 and subsequent Japanese occupation of Guam, followed by the U.S re-invasion in 1944 are the primary focus of the park.
 Many of the wrecks are of Japanese origin.